Roberta Gambarini: Musical career

-In 2004, she started touring with the Dizzy Gillespie All Star Big Band, performing with James Moody, Frank Wess, Jimmy Heath, Paquito d'Rivera, and Roy Hargrove.
+In 2004, she started touring with the Dizzy Gillespie All Star Big Band, performing with James Moody, John Lee, Frank Wess, Jimmy Heath, Paquito d'Rivera, Mulgrew Miller, Claudio Roditi,Paquito D'Rivera, and Roy Hargrove.
 From 2006 to 2007 she toured with her own trio, as well as the Hank Jones trio.

-She sang at the premiere of "Cannery Row Suite", a piece by Dave Brubeck commissioned for the Monterey Jazz Festival.
+She sang with Afro-Cuban Jazz Master Chucho Valdes in Europe and the US.